Gwynn Oak Park: History

 The park closed in 1973 after suffering severe damage from flooding when Hurricane Agnes caused the Gwynns Falls creek to overflow.
 In 1974 its rides were auctioned off.
-The carousel was moved and is still in operation on the National Mall in Washington D.C.
+The carousel was moved and is still in operation on the National Mall in Washington, D.C.
 The land is currently owned by the Baltimore County government and utilized as open space picnic ground.
-Gwynns Falls creek runs through the former amusement park and supplies a lake which is used by ice skaters when it freezes in the winter.
+Gwynns Falls creek runs through the former amusement park and supplies a lake which leads to a man-made waterfall.

 In popular culture

 In John Waters' movie Hairspray, the "Tilted Acres" scene is based on Gwynn Oak Amusement Park in 1962.